Tom O'Carroll

-Thomas Victor O'Carroll (born 1945) is a British writer (with dual Irish/British citizenship) and pro-paedophile advocate, imprisoned for distribution of child pornography.
+Thomas Victor O'Carroll (born 1945) is a British writer (with dual Irish/British citizenship) and pro-paedophile advocate.
 O'Carroll is a former chairman of the now disbanded Paedophile Information Exchange (PIE) and was at one time a prominent member of the International Paedophile and Child Emancipation (now known as Ipce).

+During the 1970s, O'Carroll lobbied for the legalisation of sexual activities between adults and children, as well as against the criminalisation of child pornography, in the United Kingdom.

+He has been imprisoned for conspiring to corrupt public morals (1981) and distribution of child pornography (2006).
+In 2016, O'Carroll attempted to join the Labour Party but was expelled.

 Early life

 O'Carroll grew up in Coventry, attending Whitmore Park Primary School and Woodlands school. in 1967 he graduated from Lancaster University with a degree in history.
 He worked as a teacher at Henry Parkes Primary School and Caludon Castle School in the 1970s.
 As a postgraduate, O'Carroll studied education at Downing College, Cambridge.